What Family Restaurants Actually Cost Me as an Autistic Adult

-Declining leads to questions, guilt trips, and follow-up visits to "check on me."
-Going costs less than not going.
+Declining anything leads to questions, guilt trips, and follow-up visits to "check on me."
+Going costs less than not going, so I end up going anyways.

 Every time I go to a restaurant with my family or grandparents, the area itself is very loud with people constantly talking from all directions.
 My family is directly demanding my attention through eye contact and constant small talk.
 I have to filter all of these out at once.

-I'm constantly checking the time on my watch or my phone, hoping soon that we could eventually go home.
+I'm constantly checking the time on my watch or my phone, hoping soon that we could eventually go home, so that the masking would stop.
+It usually extends far more than the 2-3 hours my family said we'd be there, so the unpredictable factor added alongside that is draining as well.

 The Sensory Stack